 • are aged 17.

-Eligible options under the Act to meet the compulsory participation phase include:
+Eligible options during the compulsory participation phase may include:

 • school education